airbytehq/airbyte/docs/using-airbyte/getting-started/readme.md

 Airbyte Self-Managed Enterprise is the most robust way to run Airbyte yourself.
 With this option, you'll have access to all 300+ pre-built connectors and data will never  need to leave your environment.
 Enterprise setup means that Airbyte becomes self-serve in your organization with new tools to manage multiple users, and the ability to set up multiple teams using Airbyte all in one place.

 :::tip
 To start with Self-Managed Enterprise, you'll need a licence key.
 [Talk to sales](https://airbyte.com/company/talk-to-sales) to get started with Enterprise.
-For more details about Enterprise, review our [Enterprise setup guide](/enterprise-setup/README.md).
+For more details, review our [Enterprise setup guide](/enterprise-setup/README.md).
 :::